davidmacro/frog2features/README.md

 An R Library to create high quality features from FROG output.

 # 1. Introduction
-`Frog2Features` is an `R` library that can be used to streamline, document and consolidate workflows in feature construction procedures. `Frog2Features` starts with the output of [FROG](https://github.com/LanguageMachines/frog/) (an integrated set of memory-based NLP modules) and allows for the creation of a wide range of text-based features that can be used in subsequent machine learning applications.
+The `Frog2Features` `R`-library aims to streamline, document and consolidate workflows in feature construction procedures. `Frog2Features` starts with the output of [FROG](https://github.com/LanguageMachines/frog/) (an integrated set of memory-based NLP modules) and allows for the creation of a wide range of text-based features that can be used in subsequent machine learning applications.

-## Usecases
-`Frog2Features` can be used to:
+Use cases:
    1. Summarize and describe various textual characteristics of a corpus.
    2. Create and select features for use in a supervised learning procedure.
    3. Reproduce an existing feature construction method on a new dataset.